 July 19 – 20, 2017 – Vehicle Equipment Regulations Enforcement

 Members of Weyburn Police CTSS, Weyburn RCMP Traffic Services and Commercial Vehicle Enforcement will be conducting an enforcement and education blitz focusing on mechanical fitness of vehicles; commercial and private.
 Members will be focused on violators of the Vehicle Equipment Regulations, The Highway and Transportation Act and Motor Vehicle Transport Act; as well as other relevant acts.
 It is important that vehicles of all shapes and size be fit for road use – be it in good working condition.
 Everything from the operation of signal lights, brake lights, day time running light (DRL’s), brake linings, tire tread to windshield condition is included in this assessment and plays a pivotal role in ensuring safe operation of motor vehicles; more so, will protect from and mitigate the likelihood of collisions, injuries, or death on Saskatchewan Highways.

 Remember to slow down to 60km/h when passing emergency vehicles with light activated as our members will be working hard to ensure our roadways stay safe for everyone.

 This program is focused on reducing impaired driving by encouraging those attending partnering establishments to consider alternative options instead of driving after consuming alcohol.
 To increase awareness, those wishing to voluntarily participate will be provided with a taxi voucher for a safe ride home in exchange for their vehicle keys.
 SGI, MADD, and Weyburn Police Service has partner with several community partners to bring this program to Weyburn.
 Additional information on the initiative can be found here.
-The initiative runs from August 31 – October 31, 2017 Thursdays, Fridays, and Saturdays.
+The initiative runs seven days per week until July 31, 2018.